 Secondly, since unlike a dipole, the quad loop does not have any electrically open ends, it is prone to less static noise with negligible static buildups.
 The Quad loop is usually a bit quieter than a dipole (or a Yagi) and hence offers a more comfortable and a better weak signal receive capabilities. however, there is a caveat that this quieter performance is only noticeable under conditions of high static precipitation.

 Thirdly, the Cubical Quad loop being a full wavelength structure has a slightly wider bandwidth than a dipole or a Yagi.
-The SWR bandwidth is wider which help a larger band segment coverage.
+The SWR bandwidth is wider which helps a larger band segment coverage.

 The net result of all the above factors is that a practical Cubical Quad loop offers about 1.0-1.2dB higher gain with a slightly wider SWR bandwidth, lower take-off angle under certain conditions, narrower elevation lobe, wider azimuth beamwidth, and at times a slightly quieter RX antenna.
 The main downside of the Quad loop is that it is a far larger structure which along with spreaders, etc is often mechanically less robust while also offering a much higher wind loading surface area often resulting in a structural failure in event of high wind speed storms.

 The feed-point impedance of a full wavelength Quad loop is approximately 100Ω